 - Interaction between faculty and students

 Essential 21st Century SkillsFour skills have emerged as essential to prepare students for the challenges of life in the new millennium: creativity, collaboration, critical thinking, and communication.
 We design each Upper School course – whether our core curriculum or rigorous Advancement Placement courses – so that students master content while also honing these skills.
 We use assessment results from the PSAT to adjust our curriculum and shape the Upper School academic experience to meet the needs of students.

 Robust and progressive use of technology enhances the Upper School experience.
 Upon enrollment, each student receives an iPad for personal use throughout the academic year.
 Using iPads in the classroom gives students the opportunity to demonstrate their knowledge creatively; this technology enhances but does not replace traditional methods of instruction that continue to serve students well as they matriculate through the Upper School program.
 Our facilities offer state-of-the-art computer labs, virtual labs, and other interactive technologies that enhance the learning experience.

 A seven-period schedule rotates each week to ensure that students have the opportunity to take courses at different points in the day within a seven-week cycle.
-A tutorial period occurs at the end of every Tuesday and Thursday to allow students extra time to meet with teachers individually for additional assistance.
+A study period occurs at the end of every school day to allow students extra time to meet with teachers individually for additional assistance.

 Mount de Sales offers a rigorous college preparatory program with extensive honors and Advanced Placement courses in most subject areas.
 A broad range of elective courses across the curriculum enhances course offerings in eight academic areas: English, mathematics, world languages, social studies, theology, science, fine arts, and technology.
 Students can earn college credit through dual enrollment courses.
 Mount de Sales partners with Georgia Tech and Wesleyan College in dual enrollment.

 Discover [dis-ˈkə-vər] v.